renaudhelias/RubikCubePaletteCPC/JDVPA#6_test/README.md

 Testbench for calibrating CPC on my MiST-board :
 * VSYNC test : first array of value are around respectively length of VSYNC at 0 and length VSYNC at 1, each column does start at different NOPs offset.
 * BOUM VSYNC test : does change a register in CRTC during measure of VSYNC length, this way can detect perhaps delay between setting CRTC register value and getting VSYNC output signal in consequence.
-Normaly the cat does shake, but it does.
+Normaly the cat does not shake, but it does.
 * interrupt test : second array does increment index of array, and between two interrupt array value is simply incremented one per one.
 Each column does start at different NOPs offset.
 * palette raster : the cat must catch the horizontal line.